Shyla25/proj3/README.md

-# proj3
-Data Science mini project 3, finding the best ML model in detecting
+# Proj3 - Mini Data Science Project

+This project contains a Jupyter Notebook exploring and analyzing data as part of my data science learning journey.

+---

+## 📂 Project Structure